ErichMB/ocala-newsletter/README.md

 ## Local testing

-Fromg the root directory, run the following command: python -m http.server
+From the root directory, run the following command: python -m http.server

 The page should now be available at `http:localhost:8000`